Association and Consolidation: Evolutionary Memory-Enhanced Incremental Multi-View Clustering: The Proposed method

-\textbf{View Alignment Module (VAM): Simulating the rapid association of the hippocampus.} In cognitive science, the hippocampus serves as a temporary storage center for short-term memory, playing a key role in the initial encoding and integration of new and old information \cite{mcclelland2020integration}.
-To simulate this rapid initial association, we propose a hippocampus-inspired view alignment module (VAM).
-This module aims to achieve initial interaction between new and old knowledge, enabling the model to adapt to past knowledge while learning new tasks.
-Specifically, we introduce an orthogonal matrix $\mathbf{P}_t\in\mathbb{R}^{m\times m}$ to align the current representation $\mathbf{Z}_t$ with the previous representation $\mathbf{Z}_{t-1}$.
-This process can be expressed as
+\textbf{2) Rapid Associative Module (RAM).} In cognitive science, a key function of the hippocampus is associative memory, which rapidly establishes connections between newly received information and recent information \cite{mcclelland2020integration}.
+To simulate this rapid associative capability, we propose a hippocampus-inspired Rapid Associative Module (RAM).
+This module aims to facilitate immediate interaction between new and old knowledge, enabling the model to adapt to historical contexts while learning new tasks.
+Specifically, we introduce an orthogonal matrix $\mathbf{P}_t\in\mathbb{R}^{m\times m}$ to connect the current representation $\mathbf{Z}_t$ with the previous representation $\mathbf{Z}_{t-1}$.
+This process can be expressed as:

-Although VAM uses a technically mature orthogonal alignment method, this choice is a principled abstraction of hippocampal.
-The hippocampus is characterized by its ability to rapidly encode new events with high plasticity.
-Our VAM module aligns the current view with the previous view, enabling rapid processing, which corresponds to the encoding function of the hippocampus.
+Although RAM employs a technically mature orthogonal method, this choice is a principled abstraction of the hippocampus.
+This function simulates the rapid associative processes occurring in the hippocampus: new memories must establish connections with existing memories during the learning process, thereby enabling rapid acquisition of new knowledge.